vigneshv92/Machine-Learning/Notes/Software_Engineering.md

 On the job, you’ll always be learning new skills, and many of them will be specific to the processes set in your company.

 [How to Version Control Your Production Machine Learning Models](https://blog.algorithmia.com/how-to-version-control-your-production-machine-learning-models/)

+### Testing
+#### Unit Tests
+We want to test our functions in a way that is repeatable and automated.
+Ideally, we'd run a test program that runs all our unit tests and cleanly lets us know which ones failed and which ones succeeded.
+Fortunately, there are great tools available in Python that we can use to create effective unit tests!

+#### Unit Test Advantages and Disadvantages
+The advantage of unit tests is that they are isolated from the rest of your program, and thus, no dependencies are involved.
+They don't require access to databases, APIs, or other external sources of information.
+However, passing unit tests isn’t always enough to prove that our program is working successfully.
+To show that all the parts of our program work with each other properly, communicating and transferring data between them correctly, we use integration tests.
+In this lesson, we'll focus on unit tests; however, when you start building larger programs, you will want to use integration tests as well.

+You can read about integration testing and how integration tests relate to unit tests [here.](https://www.fullstackpython.com/integration-testing.html) That article contains other very useful links as well.